Melina Perez: Impact Wrestling (2021)

-Melina made her debut on the August 5, 2021, episode of Impact, where she was revealed as the challenger for Deonna Purrazzo's Impact Knockouts Championship at NWA EmPowerrr.
+Melina made her TNA debut on the August 5, 2021, episode of Impact, where she was revealed as the challenger for Deonna Purrazzo's Impact Knockouts Championship at NWA EmPowerrr.
 On the August 19 episode of Impact!, she made her in-ring debut, defeating Brandi Lauren.
 After the match, she was attacked by Purrazzo and Matthew Rehwoldt but was saved by Trey Miguel, setting up a mixed tag team match at Emergence.
 At Emergence, they lost to Purrazzo and Rehwoldt.
 The feud ended at NWA EmPowerrr when Melina unsuccessfully challenged Deonna Purrazzo for the Impact Knockouts Championship after a hard fought contest.
 At Bound for Glory, Melina competed in the 20-wrestler Intergender Call Your Shot Gauntlet match which was won by Moose.

+Personal life

+Perez was involved in an on-off relationship with fellow professional wrestler John Hennigan, better known by the ring name John Morrison, from 2003 to 2015.

+On January 10, 2025, it was reported that Perez hadn't reported safe from the Los Angeles fires and hadn't returned any phone calls.
+On January 12, it was announced Perez was found safe.